N0E-P/fal_api/README.md

-# Flux LoRa API - Node.js Example
+# Run FLUX, Stable Diffusion and Kling APIs from Fal.ai using Node.js

 ## 1. Download the packages